 College of the Arts School of Art and Art History ARH3001: Introduction to Art (Instructor: Babcox) ART2930: Between the Eyes: Photography in the City (Instructor: Babcox)

 College of Behavioral & Community Sciences

-Mental Health Law & Policy MHS4703: Legal, Ethical, and Professional Issues in Behavioral Healthcare (Instructor: Stiles) MHS4434: International Perspectives on Behavioral Health Assessment and Interventions with Families (Instructor: Conner) MHS4931: All Lives Matter: A Cultural Exploration of Diversity, Health, and Behavioral Health (Instructor: Conner) MHS4931: Criminal Minds: Psycopathy, Crime, and Serial/Mass Killing (Instructor: Stiles)
+Mental Health Law & Policy MHS4703: Legal, Ethical, and Professional Issues in Behavioral Healthcare (Instructor: Stiles) MHS4434: International Perspectives on Behavioral Health Assessment and Interventions with Families (Instructor: Conner) MHS4931: All Lives Matter: A Cultural Exploration of Diversity, Health, and Behavioral Health (Instructor: Conner) MHS4931: Criminal Minds: Psycopathy, Crime, and Serial/Mass Killing (Instructor: Stiles)- CLASS FULL

 Muma College of Business Lynn Pippenger School of Accountancy ACG3401: Accounting Information Systems ACG4931: Selected Topics in Accounting: Theatre, Film, Art, and Sports in London

-Marketing MAR3023: Basic Marketing Mass Communications (Instructor: Osborne) MAR 4333: Promotion Management
+Marketing MAR3023: Basic Marketing Mass Communications (Instructor: Osborne)- CLASS FULL MAR 4333: Promotion Management- CLASS FULL

 College of Public Health PHC4030: Introduction to Epidemiology (Instructor: Debate) PHC4942: Public Health in London (Instructor: Orriola)

-Honors College IDH4200: Britishness: National Identity in the Global Age (Instructor: Adams) - Course is full.
+Honors College IDH4200: Britishness: National Identity in the Global Age (Instructor: Adams) - CLASS FULL.